 Features of Nestopia UE

-- Nestopia UE comes with in-built support for a wide range of ROM files, including .nes, .unf, .unif, and XML formats.
+- Nestopia UE comes with built-in support for a wide range of ROM files, including .nes, .unf, .unif, and XML formats.

 - It allows users to save current game states, record movies, and rewind the gameplay with its friendly, intuitive GUI.